-Mamoon Hamid is reportedly heading from Social Capital to Kleiner Perkins
+Mamoon Hamid is heading from Social Capital to Kleiner Perkins

 Other VCs who have remained with the firm over time include Wen Hsieh, who joined Kleiner in 2006 and focuses on both opportunities in the U.S. and China; Beth Seidenberg, who joined Kleiner in 2005 and focuses on life sciences and digital health investing; and famed former investment banker Mary Meeker, who was heavily recruited by Doerr and who joined the firm in 2010.
 She leads Kleiner’s growth team.

-Kleiner’s newest departures are the second wave of people to leave, following a string of others who jumped ship or were elbowed aside in the years before and after former investor Ellen Pao unsuccessfully sued the firm for gender discrimination.
+Kleiner’s newest departures represent the second wave of people to leave, following a string of others who jumped ship or were elbowed aside in the years before and after former investor Ellen Pao unsuccessfully sued the firm for gender discrimination.

-Among those investors to leave during that period: Trae Vassallo, who has since cofounded Defy Ventures; Aileen Lee, who founded Cowboy Ventures; Megan Quinn, now a general partner with Spark Capital; Chi-Hua Chien, who has since cofounded Goodwater Capital; and Matt Murphy, who is now a managing director with Menlo Ventures, among others.
+Among those investors to leave during that period: Trae Vassallo, who has since cofounded Defy Ventures; Aileen Lee, who founded Cowboy Ventures; Megan Quinn, now a general partner with Spark Capital; Chi-Hua Chien, who has since cofounded Goodwater Capital; and Matt Murphy, who is now a managing director with Menlo Ventures.

-Indeed, assuming Axios’s report is correct, Hamid’s first order of business will likely be to begin grooming — and figuring out a way to keep — young talent.
+Assuming Axios’s report is correct, Hamid’s first order of business will likely be to begin recruiting — and figuring out how to keep — young talent at firm.
+Kleiner’s future seemingly depends on it more than ever.

 Meanwhile, at Social Capital, Palihapitiya notes that while Hamid is leaving, the firm has more recently brought aboard a number of investors, including Marc Mezvinsky, Tony Bates, Phil Deutch, and he says it’s pushing even harder to “manage to our values, constantly improve our performance, and continue to bring in the best, credentialed talent possible.”